chocolatey/docs/input/en-us/central-management/usage/website/administration/settings/email.md

 1. Open the CCM Site in the browser
 1. Login with the `ccmadmin` user
-1. In the left hand menu click on `Administration` and then `Settings`
+1. In the left-hand menu click on `Administration` and then `Settings`
 1. Click on the `Email (SMTP)` tab in the `Settings` screen

     ![Chocolatey Central Management Email Settings](/assets/images/ccm/setup/email/ccm-email-settings.png)